mikethehud/prima/CONTRIBUTING.md

 npm run bootstrap
 ```

-In the root directory of your fork.
+In the root directory of the fork.
 Once the install process is finished, run

 ```sh
 npm run start
 ```

 To load up the development environment.
-The style guide will be availbale at http://localhost:6060.
+The Prima style guide with all the components will be visible at http://localhost:6060.

 ## Code of Conduct